 - 1. Close the valve that allows oxygen to flow to your manifold or application -This will keep the storage tank from being depressurized while oxygen is not being used. - 2.
-Allow the oxygen storage tank to pressurize to 40 psi (2.8 bar) or more and then turn the control switch to OFF.
+Allow the oxygen storage tank to pressurize to 40 psi (2.8 bar) or more and then turn the control switch to "OFF' This should really only be done if the storage tank is already pressurized to at least 40 psi (2.8 bar).